 These changes are focused on market rental housing - what is the City doing to address the need for affordable housing?

-The Housing Vancouver Strategy outlines the City’s key priorities, actions and targets to address the housing crisis and create more affordable housing, including by delivering 12,000 new social housing units that meet deeper levels of need.
+The Housing Vancouver Strategy outlines the City’s key priorities, actions and targets to address the housing crisis and create more affordable housing, including by delivering 12,000 new social housing units that meet the needs of lower income individuals and families.
 To achieve this the City is working with senior levels of government, including BC Housing and the Canada Mortgage and Housing Corporation, as well as partners in the non-profit housing sector.
 The City is also directing $540 million to affordable housing through the current 4-year Capital Plan.
 In addition, the City also has policies in place that preserve the existing rental stock, including the Rental Housing Stock Official Development Plan that requires rental replacement on new developments.

-Why are these areas being proposed as candidates for new rental housing in advance of the Vancouver Plan?
+Why are these areas being considered for zoning changes for new rental housing in advance of the Vancouver Plan?